The attorneys of Sutnick & Sutnick Attorneys At Law working

 How many points lead to a driver’s license suspension in New Jersey?

-When a driver accumulates 9 points, the Motor Vehicle Commission has the discretion to suspend a person’s driving privileges.
+When a driver accumulates nine points, the Motor Vehicle Commission has the discretion to suspend a person’s driving privileges.
 If a driver accumulates 12 points or more, a suspension is mandatory.
 However, in many circumstances, we can request a suspension hearing in the hopes of eliminating a driver’s suspension.

 Can I check how many points are on my driving record?